Interview: Industriegüter-Vertrieb im Wandel

 “In industries such as mechanical engineering, it would have been unimaginable up until a year ago to sell complex, highly technical machinery via web conferences.”

 Simon Schröder: “Change occurs as a result of crises” – this is also true in the current situation.
 Our existing and prospective clients have become more aware of the impact that a lack of digitisation will have on their future business.
-Toni Feldinger, Head of Business Process Management at our customer SKIDATA, summed up the investment in sales digitisation at the access systems manufacturer very well: “In this way, we are preparing ourselves for the upswing after the crisis, because as we see it, digital sales processes will then be even more decisive in order to achieve ambitious growth targets.”
+Toni Feldinger, Head of Business Process Management at our customer SKIDATA, summed up the manufacturer of access systems ‘ investment in sales digitization very well: “We are equipping ourselves for the upswing after the crisis, because we believe that digital sales processes will be even more crucial to achieving ambitious growth targets.”

 Especially in mechanical engineering, we are experiencing a major change.
 In the past, digitisation projects were often put off.
 The order books were full and capacity utilisation was high.
 Now, however, mechanical engineers have the necessary breathing space to tackle projects head on.
 The willingness to experiment has also increased.
 Suddenly, the idea of making your own portfolio accessible to customers with the help of web configurators is no longer so far-fetched.
 During the first weeks of lockdown, many projects were postponed and budgets were frozen.
 Now, however, we are experiencing an investment run.
 Companies want a sales solution as soon as possible with which they can ensure a professional sales operation – a solution that also works for those working from home.
 Not least because they can see that the competition is not sleeping either.